MaleehaQazi/GACD_CourseProject/README.md

 - 'README.md' : this file which explains how all of the scripts work and how they are connected.

+- 'CodeBook.md' : a code book that describes the variables, the data, and any transformations or work that was performed to clean up the data.

 - 'run_analysis.R': an R script for performing the analysis.
 The output of which is a text file ('TidyDataSet.txt') which contains the resultant tidy dataset of the analysis.

-- 'CodeBook.md' : a code book that describes the variables, the data, and any transformations or work that was performed to clean up the data.
+- 'TidyDataSet.txt': sample output of the analysis code.

 <br/>